-Show help about pg_basebackup command line arguments, and exit.
+Shows help about pg_basebackup command line arguments, and exits.

 This utility, like most other PostgreSQL utilities, uses the environment variables supported by libpq (see Section 33.14).

-At the beginning of the backup, a checkpoint needs to be written on the
+At the beginning of the backup, a checkpoint needs to be performed on the

 The backup will include all files in the data directory and tablespaces, including the configuration files and any additional files placed in the directory by third parties, except certain temporary files managed by PostgreSQL.
 But only regular files and directories are copied, except that symbolic links used for tablespaces are preserved.
 Symbolic links pointing to certain directories known to PostgreSQL are copied as empty directories.
 Other symbolic links and special device files are skipped.
 See Section 52.4 for the precise details.

-Tablespaces will in plain format by default be backed up to the same path
+In plain format, tablespaces will be backed up to the same path

 --tablespace-mapping is used.
 Without